By Edward Woodall

 Issue # 2: Legal Liability & Taxes

 Now that you have successfully left your employer, your plan should address liability and tax considerations related to your start-up through choice of your new business entity.
 Should you conduct business as a sole proprietorship, general or limited partnership, corporation, or limited liability company?
-You might have heard that owners of sole proprietorships are subject to full personal liability, general partners are liable for every other partner’s acts in the partnership, and certain business forms create higher tax burdens for their owners.
+You might have heard that owners of sole proprietorships are subject to full personal liability, general partners are liable for every partner’s acts in the partnership, and certain business forms create higher tax burdens for their owners.

 Issue #3: Funding Your New Business

 As lack of adequate funding is the main reason most start-up businesses fail, your plan must address funding.
-A common rule of thumb states that your start-up should have adequate funding to cover all operating expenses for at least one year.
+A common rule of thumb states that your start-up should have sufficient funding to cover all operating expenses for at least one year.
 In order to obtain funding, your business may have to acquire debt or seek capital from other investors.
 Lenders will likely require you to provide personal guarantees and offer personal assets as security for any debt your business acquires, such as using your house as collateral for a loan.
-Lenders will also need a great deal of information about the owners, the business, and a detailed business plan with reasonable projections.
+Lenders will also need a great deal of information about the owners and the business, as well as a detailed business plan with reasonable projections.
 Investors will generally require much of the same information, if not more.
 Offering ownership to new investors is also subject to numerous federal and state regulations.
 Ensure that you are prepared to take such steps and have the necessary information for lenders or new investors before you attempt to borrow funds or raise equity for your business.

 How to Address These Issues